Nyerguds/MobiusMapEditor/README.md

 * The previews rendered for workshop maps will now show all map contents, to give a better representation of what is on the map.
 Note that for single play missions, this preview is generated in the folder but is optional.
 * Removed crater types CR2 to CR6; they don't work correctly in either game and will just show the smallest size of CR1.
 Any craters of other types encountered on map load will now be converted to CR1.
 * The teamtypes dialog no longer uses data grids for its teams and orders.
+* Teamtypes now show full names for unit types.
-* The controls of the orders in the teamtypes dialog now correctly adapt to the types of each order, giving dropdowns for special choices lists and for waypoints.
+* The input for arguments for orders in the teamtypes dialog now correctly adapts to the types of each order, giving dropdowns for special choices lists and for waypoints.
 * The waypoints that can be selected for an RA teamtype now correctly start from -1 as "(none)".
 * Fixed colour of "Special" in RA to have the same colour as Spain.
 * Fixed the fact trigger Events and Actions retained their argument data when changing their type, meaning the UI would pick the equivalent data on whatever list or control popped up for the new type.